Thumbnail

 Have you ever felt the thrill of taming a prehistoric beast at 60 frames per second?
 Ark 2 promises to take that adrenaline rush up several notches.
 But before you strap on your dinosaur saddle, let’s figure out if your rig can handle this behemoth.
 Think of system requirements like a road map—miss a turn and you’ll be stranded in stutter Ville.

-Why System Requirements Matter
+Why System Specs Matter

 Ark 2 Minimum System Requirements